pisinger/pisinger.github.io/_posts/2025-05-21-detection-of-malicious-outbound-connections-with-dns-mapping.md

 - Destination IP
 - Bytes sent and received

+We also need to correctly manage forwarding scenarios where the FlowDirection does not align with the actual traffic direction due to the way the flow is captured at the UDR hop.
+This then leads to having having the Source and Destination "mixed up".
+This is also important to properly extract the sent/recv bytes from the flow tuple in the next section further below.

 ```shell
 // extract ips from single line tuples
 | mv-expand SrcPublicIps_s = split(SrcPublicIps, " ")